9 Essential Tips for Teaching Your Child Road Rules

 The walking symbols at intersections are meant for pedestrians.
 Here, a green means that the pedestrian moves.

 However, your child should still look left and right before crossing the road.
 If the walking symbol turns read or the sign says don’t walk, the pedestrian should stay on the sidewalk.
-If it’s difficult for you to explain these important signals in a simple way, you can get a fun presentation from a writing service like Essay Geeks.

 3. Train Them to Be Assertive